-Does my graduate institution need to be a Consortium member?
+Does my graduate institution need to be a member of the Consortium for Faculty Diversity at Liberal Arts Colleges?

-No, your graduate institution does not need to be a member.
-The Consortium is a group of small, liberal arts colleges located throughout the country that are committed to increasing diversity on their campuses.
+No, your graduate institution does not need to be a member of the CFD for you to submit an application for consideration.
+The Consortium is a group of liberal arts colleges and universities located throughout the country that are committed to enhancing diversity on their campuses.

 Do I have to be a member of a particular race or ethnicity to be eligible for a fellowship?